ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ### Yellow Card

 ![Image](/assets/Moving-To-Denmark/yellow-health-card.png)
- - Your Danish Health card, associated with your CPR#.
+ - Your Danish Health card, associated with your CPR#
- - Essentially the Danish version of a "Blue Card" aka "European Health Insurance Card".
+ - Essentially the Danish version of a "Blue Card" aka "European Health Insurance Card"
- - It has your doctors name/address/contact details on it, and you'll get a new one whenever you switch doctors.
+ - It has your doctors name/address/contact details on it, and you'll get a new one whenever you switch doctors

  :link: [General Information about Yellow Cards][Getting a Yellow Card]